Some years ago, the

 worth noting that the real passion in the Neapolitan

-the sun and the sea— or lamenting life's greatest
+sun and the sea— or lamenting life's greatest tragedy:

-tragedy: not death, but, rather, being far from home.
+not death, but, rather, being far from home.
+(The melody

-(The melody to Te voglio bene assaje is
+to Te voglio bene assaje is usually attributed

-the retroflex "l" and reduced final vowels.
-Even
+retroflex "l" and reduced final vowels.
+Even another

-a good-natured wince or two down in these parts when
+good-natured wince or two down in these parts when he

-he wraps his Northern vowel sounds around 'O sole
+wraps his Northern vowel sounds around 'O sole mio.

 There are a few bizarre sidelights to this phenomenon of the Neapolitan Song: the pseudo-Neapolitan Song generated abroad, for example.
 Some years ago, one Dino Crocetti (aka Dean Martin) unleashed a monstrosity called That's Amore.
 Don't fail to miss that immortal first line: "When the moon hits your eye like a big pizza pie, that's amore."
 Another line contains perhaps the most execrable rhyme ever penned: "drool /fasule " (Neapolitan for fagioli—beans).
 True to the prediction implicit in H.L.
 Mencken's jibe that no one ever went broke underestimating the taste of the American public, Dino had a smash hit on his hands.
 Oh, well.
 Another "oh, well" for Elvis Presley and the lyric, "It's now or never," sung to the melody of 'O sole mio.
 It is not clear whether this version confused or amused the ultimate arbiters of the canzone napoletana, the Neapolitans, themselves.
 Who knows?
 One of them, Eduardo di Capua (1864-1917), the composer of 'O sole mio, might even have been delighted, just as he undoubtedly is when he looks down and sees men rowing legions of Americans, British, Japanese and Germans along the lagoon beneath the cold and grey skies of Venice and praising to them the glorious sun of Naples — for, yes, the mayor of Venice finally had to give in.
 Ha!